The Sun spoofs Apple’s iPhone ads

 Why this works.
 Borrow a format people already trust

 The execution borrows the look and rhythm of a category-defining ad format and uses it as a shortcut.
-Viewers recognize the structure instantly.
-That recognition makes the twist feel faster and the end line hit harder.
+Here, “format” means the pacing, typography, and product-shot grammar viewers associate with Apple’s iPhone ads.
+By borrowing that grammar, the film earns instant comprehension, which makes the flip to The Sun feel sharper and the end line hit harder.

 A few fast answers before you act